Flashpoints and fury: Inside protests at a New Jersey ICE facility

 New Jersey Sen. Andy Kim, a Democrat, spoke with detainees inside Delaney Hall Monday.
 When he emerged from the facility, the lawmaker said he found himself in a standoff between agents and protesters.
 Though Kim said he “tried to bring the temperature down” and calm both sides, he instead was briefly debilitated by pepper spray.

-The influx of protesters and politicians has ebbed and flowed outside the barbed wire-clad building, with crowds swelling to the hundreds and shrinking to a handful.
+The influx of protesters and politicians has ebbed and flowed outside the razor wire-clad building, with crowds swelling to the hundreds and shrinking to a handful.

 Altercations inside and outside the facility